Out of Area Registrations and In Hours Urgent Primary Medical Services (Enhanced Service)

 7. Registering patients

-When patients who live outside your practice’s area requests to register with you, you will need to decide the following:
+When patients who live outside your practice’s area request to register, you will need to decide the following:

-- Register as an out of area registered patient with no obligation on the practice to provide home visits etc., assuming it is satisfied it is clinically appropriate and practical to register the patient in this way; (GP practices should ensure that where registering new patients under these arrangements, the patient fully understands the terms of their registration – that is that the practice will not provide a home visit or any other form of urgent care unless the patient is able to attend to the practice, and the arrangements to access urgent care when they are not)
+- To register as an out of area registered patient with no obligation on the practice to provide home visits etc., assuming the practice is satisfied it is clinically appropriate and practical to register the patient in this way; (GP practices should ensure that where registering new patients under these arrangements, the patient fully understands the terms of their registration – that is that the practice will not provide a home visit or any other form of urgent care unless the patient is able to attend to the practice, and the arrangements to access urgent care when they are not)

-- Register as any other registered NHS patient.
-This will continue to provide access to the full range of services and will involve no change in the obligations on the practice to provide home visits etc. *This will continue to be appropriate, for example, for patients who live just outside the practice area.
+- To register as any other registered NHS patient.
+The practice provides access to the full range of services and therefore accepts the obligation on the practice to provide home visits etc.

-- Not register the patient.
+- To not register the patient.
 The ability for GP practices to refuse registration on the grounds the patient lives outside the practice area remains unchanged and thus ensures the new arrangements for out of area registration apply on a voluntary basis.

-Click here to see a flow diagram that takes you through the steps of what needs to be considered if a patient is outside your boundary and requests to register
+Click here to see a flow diagram of what to consider if a patient has moved to outside of the practice boundary and requests to re-register.

 The In Hours Urgent Primary Medical Care Enhanced Service is the second element of this and is technically separate from the out of area registration element.
 This will be needed when an out of area patient is unwell when at home and requires urgent care.

-As this is an enhanced service you can choose to opt in or out of providing this, there is no requirement to undertake this service.
+As this is an enhanced service practices can choose to opt in or out of providing this, there is no requirement to undertake this service.